Special Care Planning

 George is known for building productive career agencies and has a strong focus on developing strategic partnerships with CPA firms to help their clients grow and retain business.

-George supports several causes in their fundraising efforts to include Critters for the Cure, The Zukowski Family Foundation, Avon Foundation, Junior Achievement, the Children’s Inn at NIH, Heroes Inc. and Boulder Crest Retreat Foundation to aid Wounded Warriors.
+George supports several causes in their fundraising efforts including The Zukowski Family Foundation, Avon Foundation, Children’s National Medical Center, Manna Food Center, Stepping Stones Shelter and Heroes Inc.

 Check the background of this investment professional on FINRA's BrokerCheck